tehmoon/cryptocli/README.md

 ```
 Usage of cryptocli [options] -- <module> [options] -- <module> [options] -- ...
-      --line   Read buffer per line for all modules
       --std   Read from stdin and writes to stdout instead of setting both modules
 List of all modules:
-  s3: Downloads or uploads a file from s3
+  gzip: Gzip compress
+  lower: Lowercase all ascii characters
   stdin: Reads from stdin
-  tcp: Connects to TCP
+  stdout: Writes to stdout
   tcp-server: Listens TCP and wait for a single connection to complete
   upper: Uppercase all ascii characters
-  gzip: Gzip compress
+  tcp: Connects to TCP
+  file: Reads from a file or write to a file.
+  gunzip: Gunzip de-compress
   hex: Hex de-compress
   http: Connects to an HTTP webserver
   http-server: Create an http web webserver
-  lower: Lowercase all ascii characters
-  stdout: Writes to stdout
-  file: Reads from a file or write to a file.
-  gunzip: Gunzip de-compress
+  s3: Downloads or uploads a file from s3
 ```

 ## Design